off-court-creations/rehkuh/docs/json-scene-format.md

 Animation clips define keyframe animations for scene objects.
 Animations target objects by **name** (not UUID), consistent with parent references in the JSON scene format.

+**Important:** The viewport plays **one animation clip at a time**.
+To animate multiple objects simultaneously, use multiple tracks within a single clip rather than creating separate clips.
+Only create separate clips when they should be played independently (e.g., user-selectable animations).

 ### Animation Clip Schema

 ```json